What are the differences between a loan and a nominee structure?

 The SPV then invests the collective principal amount of the loans in the investee company, based on the terms agreed in the relevant investment agreement.

-A separate Loan SPV is created for each fundraising company that completes a funding round through the platform.
+The SPV becomes the legal shareholder of the fundraising company.
+A unique SPV is created for each fundraising company that completes a funding round through the platform.

 We aim to help lead investors and fundraising companies chose the best possible structure for their needs.
 As an introduction, you can see the main differences here:

-⚠️ Disclaimer – This comparison is provided for informational purposes only and is subject to amendment, revision and updating.
-No content of this presentation may be copied, distributed, published or used in any way, in whole or in part, without prior written agreement from Funderbeam.
+⚠️ Disclaimer – This comparison is provided for informational purposes only and is subject to amendment, revision, and updating.
+No content of this presentation may be copied, distributed, published, or used in any way, in whole or in part, without prior written agreement from Funderbeam.
 Neither the information contained herein nor any further information made available in connection with the subject matter contained herein will form the basis of any contract.
 The exact terms and conditions of the engagement shall be agreed in a separate agreement.